eduardoleolim/electron-esbuild/README.md

 - `output` - Optional.
 The output directory of your electron app, default: `dist`.
 It is relative to the root of your project
 - `main` - The main process config
 - `preloads` - Optional.
 A preload config can be an array of configs or a single config
-- `renderers` - Optional.
-The renderer process config can be an array of configs or a single config
+- `renderers` - The renderer process config can be an array of configs or a single config
 - `resources` - Optional.
 An array of files to copy to the output directory

 ```json5